Maxirx/Maxirx/README.md

 - 👋 Hi, I’m @Maxirx
 - 👀 I’m interested in new adventures
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Java and React js
 - 💞️ I’m looking to collaborate on
 - 📫 send me a email!